Types of Air Conditioners: Find Your Perfect Chill

 Cons:

-• Higher cost per unit than window ACs.
+• Higher cost per room than a basic window unit.

 Window Air Conditioners